The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 # Prediction

-xPre <- PredStempCens(est_teste, locPre, timePre, xPre)
+xPre <- PredStempCens(est_train, test[,1:2], test$time, xPre)

-pre_teste library(ggplot2)
+pre_teste

 <- rep(c("y Observed","y Predicted"),each=10)

-Model <- rep(rep(c("Station 1", "Station 2"),each=5),times=2)
+Model <- rep(rep(c("Station 1", "Station 2"),each=5), times=2)

 station <- rep(seq(1:5),4)

-xcoord1 <- c(data.valid$yObs,pre_teste$predValues)
+xcoord1 <- c(test$yObs, pre_teste$predValues)

 ycoord1 <- data.frame(Model,station,xcoord1,ycoord1)

-data2 ggplot(data=data2,aes(x=xcoord1,y=ycoord1)) + geom_line(aes(color=Model)) +
+data2 ggplot(data=data2, aes(x=xcoord1, y=ycoord1)) + geom_line(aes(color=Model)) + theme_bw() +

-facet_wrap(station~.,nrow=2) + labs(x="",y="") + theme(legend.position="bottom")
+facet_wrap(station~.,nrow=1) + labs(x="",y="") + theme(legend.position="bottom")

-the parameter input IMatrix
+For diagnostic analysis, the input parameter IMatrix

-needs to be
+needs to be TRUE

-<- DiagStempCens(est, type.diag="location", diag.plot = TRUE, ck=1) diag
+<- DiagStempCens(est_train, type.diag="location", diag.plot = TRUE, ck=1) diag

 These binaries (installable software) and packages are in development.